 Deseronto was incorporated as a Town in 1889.
 By the 1890s it was home to 4,000 people, many of whom worked in the Rathbun Company’s concerns, which included a sash and door factory, shipyard, railway car works, terra cotta factory, flour mill, gas works and chemical works.
 The plan below shows the industrial sites in the area around Mill Street at this period, criss-crossed with the railway lines that shipped goods out of the town.

 Main Street and St. George Streets were thriving shopping centres in the late nineteenth century, boasting bakeries, drugstores, hardware stores and busy hotels.
 A number of churches were built in the town during this period.
 Naylor’s theatre put on a wide range of plays, musical performances and other events and could hold an audience of up to 550 people.
-The theatre still exists and a programme is currently under way to renovate the property.

 One of the most famous Mohawks associated with Deseronto was Dr Oronhyatekha (1841-1907), originally from the Six Nations Reserve near Brantford.
 He trained as a physician and was educated at Oxford for a while.
 He became involved in the Independent Order of Foresters and successfully transformed the finances of the organization.
 Oronhyatekha married Ellen Hill, a Mohawk from Tyendinaga.
 They had a house in Tyendinaga and the doctor also built properties on Foresters’ Island, which is situated in the Bay of Quinte, opposite Deseronto.
 These included ‘The Wigwam’, his elaborate summer residence; a hotel and pleasure grounds.
 The picture below shows the orphanage on the Island that Oronhyatekha constructed for the Order, which operated from 1906 to 1907.
 There is no trace today of any of these buildings.